zyongxin/awesome-github-repos/data.md

 ## miscellaneous

 *   [PicoTrex/Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana🍌, Gemini-2.5-flash-image based model.
-This repository showcases diverse AI-generated visuals and prompts, highlighting the playful possibilities of Nano Banana.
+We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog)

 *   [wshobson/agents](https://github.com/wshobson/agents) - A collection of production-ready subagents for Claude Code